facelessuser/soupsieve/docs/src/markdown/index.md

 [' These are animals ']
 ```

-If you've ever used Python's Re library for regular expression, you may know that it is often useful to pre-compile a regular expression pattern, especially if you plan to use it more than once.
-The same is true for Soup Sieve's matchers.
+If you've ever used Python's Re library for regular expressions, you may know that it is often useful to pre-compile a regular expression pattern, especially if you plan to use it more than once.
+The same is true for Soup Sieve's matchers, though is not required.
 If you have a pattern that you want to use more than once, it may be wise to pre-compile it early on:

 ```pycon3
 >>> selector = sv.compile('p:is(.a, .b, .c)')